-The Bar Council (acting by the Bar Standards Board) shall endorse a practising certificate to reflect any qualification restriction or condition imposed on the barrister or registered European lawyer by the Bar Council (acting by the Bar Standards Board) or by a Disciplinary Tribunal, Interim Suspension or Disqualification Panel, Fitness to Practise Panel, the Visitors to the Inns of Court or the High Court.
+The Bar Standards Board shall endorse a practising certificate to reflect any qualification restriction or condition imposed on the barrister or registered European lawyer by the Bar Standards Board or by a Disciplinary Tribunal, Interim Suspension or Disqualification Panel, Fitness to Practise Panel or the High Court.

-The Bar Council (acting by the Bar Standards Board):
+The Bar Standards Board:

-- .1 shall revoke a practising certificate: - .a if the barrister becomes authorised to practise by another approved regulator, - b if the barrister or registered European lawyer is disbarred or suspended from practice as a barrister or registered European lawyer whether on an interim basis under section D of Part 5 or otherwise under section B of Part 5; - .c if the barrister or registered European lawyer has notified the Bar Council or the Bar Standards Board that they no longer wish to have a practising certificate; and - .2 may revoke a practising certificate: - .a in the circumstances set out in Rule rS59; or - b if the barrister or registered European lawyer has given an undertaking to pay the appropriate practising certificate fee and fails to comply with that undertaking in accordance with its terms, but in either case only after: - (i)giving written notice to the relevant barrister or registered European lawyer of the grounds on which the practising certificate may be revoked; and - (ii) giving the relevant barrister or registered European lawyer a reasonable opportunity to make representations.
+- .1 shall revoke a practising certificate: - .a if the barrister becomes authorised to practise by another approved regulator, - .b if the barrister or registered European lawyer is disbarred or suspended from practice as a barrister or registered European lawyer whether on an interim basis under section D of Part 5 or otherwise under section B of Part 5; - .c if the barrister or registered European lawyer has notified the Bar Standards Board that they no longer wish to have a practising certificate; and - .2 may revoke a practising certificate: - .a in the circumstances set out in Rule rS59; or - .b if the barrister or registered European lawyer has given an undertaking to pay the appropriate practising certificate fee and fails to comply with that undertaking in accordance with its terms, but in either case only after: - (i)giving written notice to the relevant barrister or registered European lawyer of the grounds on which the practising certificate may be revoked; and - (ii) giving the relevant barrister or registered European lawyer a reasonable opportunity to make representations.

-The Bar Council (acting by the Bar Standards Board):
+The Bar Standards Board:

-- .1 shall revoke a litigation extension if the barrister or registered European lawyer has notified the Bar Council or the Bar Standards Board that they no longer wish to have the litigation extension; and - .2 may revoke a litigation extension: - .a in the circumstances set out in Rule rS59; or undertaking in accordance with its terms, but in either case only after:
+.1 shall revoke a litigation extension if the barrister or registered European lawyer has notified the Bar Standards Board that they no longer wish to have the litigation extension; and

-(i) giving written notice to the relevant barrister or registered European lawyer of the grounds on which the litigation extension may be revoked; and

-(ii) giving the relevant barrister or registered European lawyer a reasonable opportunity to make representations.
+- .2 may revoke a litigation extension: - .a in the circumstances set out in Rule rS59; or - . b if the barrister or registered European lawyer has given an undertaking to pay the appropriate litigation extension fee and fails to comply with that undertaking in accordance with its terms, but in either case only after: - (i) giving written notice to the relevant barrister or registered European lawyer of the grounds on which the litigation extension may be revoked; and - (ii) giving the relevant barrister or registered European lawyer a reasonable opportunity to make representations.